Chitwan54/IPL-Score-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/69714874/126192976-d21e559a-cff9-495f-8b84-6176e62e1e64.png)

+Best results can be seen for the XGBoost model and the worst are for linear regression.
+The possible reason for the poor performance of the linear regression model is due to multicolinearity amongst the variables.

 The Repository contains the following:
 1) Jupyter Notebook, containing the solution of the problem statement.
 2) Dataset for the probelem